HTML: Creating the content

 HTML (HyperText Markup Language) is the code that is used to structure a web page and its content.
 For example, content could be structured within a set of paragraphs, a list of bulleted points, or using images and data tables.
-As the title suggests, this article will give you a basic understanding of HTML and its functions.
+This article provides a basic understanding of HTML and its functions, and shows you how to create the basic content for your first website.

 So what is HTML?